This article is part two of our custom Peakboard extensions series:

 - Part IV - Event-triggered data sources

-Add a simple parameter
+Add a text parameter

 protected override CustomListDefinition GetDefinitionOverride()